Jewish holidays: Passover

 Passover (פּסח) (Pesach), also known liturgically as חג המצות ("Ḥag haMatzot", the "Festival of Unleavened Bread"), is one of the Three Pilgrimage Festivals (shalosh regalim) mentioned in the Torah.
 Passover commemorates the Exodus, the liberation of the Israelite slaves from Egypt.
 No chametz (leavened food) is eaten, or even owned, during the week of Passover, in commemoration of the biblical narrative in which the Israelites left Egypt so quickly that their bread did not have enough time to rise.
 Observant Jews go to great lengths to remove all chametz from their homes and offices in the run-up to Passover.

 Along with the avoidance of chametz, the principal ritual unique to this holiday is the seder.
 The seder, meaning "order", is an ordered ritual meal eaten on the first night of Passover, and outside Israel also on the second night.
 This meal is known for its distinctive ritual foods—matzo (unleavened bread), maror (bitter herbs), and four cups of wine—as well as its prayer text/handbook/study guide, the Haggadah.
 Participation in a Passover seder is one of the most widely observed Jewish rituals, even among less affiliated or less observant Jews.

 Passover lasts seven days in Israel, and eight days outside Israel.
 The holiday of the last day of Passover (outside Israel, last two days) commemorates the Splitting of the Red Sea; according to tradition this occurred on the seventh day of Passover.

+Pesach Sheni

-Pesach SheniPesach Sheni (פסח שני) ("Second Passover") is a day prescribed in the Torah to allow those who did not bring the Paschal Lamb offering (Korban Pesach) a second chance to do so.
+Pesach Sheni (פסח שני) ("Second Passover") is a day prescribed in the Torah to allow those who did not bring the Paschal Lamb offering (Korban Pesach) a second chance to do so.
 Eligibility was limited to those who were distant from Jerusalem on Passover, or those who were ritually impure and ineligible to participate in a sacrificial offering.
 Today, some have the custom to eat matzo on Pesach Sheni, and some make a small change to the liturgy.